-If you think that your emails from your private accounts are actually private, you are sadly mistaken.
+You are sadly mistaken if you think your emails from your private accounts are private.
 Just because the emails are not publicly displayed, we assume them to be private.
-Needless to say that emails are an indispensable part of the internet and are used for private interactions and important one-to-one conversations.
+Email is an indispensable part of the internet for private interactions and meaningful one-to-one conversations.
 Although emails are not displayed publicly, they pass through different servers and DNS where anyone can read them easily.
-The routing protocols and email headers can easily check and reveal the details about recipients and senders.
+The routing protocols and email headers can quickly check and reveal the details about recipients and senders.
 Encryption may help you make your emails a bit secure, but there are still uncertainties.

-Fortunately, there are some good and useful free online tools, which can help you check if your emails are really private or not.
+Fortunately, some good and useful free online tools can help you check if your emails are private or not.
 In this post, we will learn about some Email Leak Tests.

 Email Leak Tests

 These are the following services to take the Email Leak Tests.
 I would suggest using a temporary email id to test them out.